build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 We will be using the [AWS Go SDK](https://aws.github.io/aws-sdk-go-v2/docs/) for Amazon Bedrock and cover the following topics as we go along:

-- Introduction to the Bedrock Go APIs and learn how to use it for tasks such as content generation.
+- Introduction to the Amazon Bedrock Go APIs and learn how to use it for tasks such as content generation.
-- Understand how to build a simple chat application and handle streaming output from Bedrock Foundation Models.
+- Understand how to build a simple chat application and handle streaming output from Amazon Bedrock Foundation Models.
 - Code walkthrough of the examples

 > The code examples are available in this [GitHub repository](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples)